lenincompres/ima-front-end-web/README.md

 ### Regular Assignments 30%

 We will have weekly assignments that are relevant to material from the previous class.
 Most assignments will include a Learning Log, where you will be asked to provide some assessment of your clarity on a topic after doing a tutorial.
-Please write on your Learning Logs (a personal blog or documementation) .
+Please write on your Learning Logs (a personal blog or documentation) .
 You can create your logs on Github, Notion, Wordpress, even Google docs, if you prefer.
 Here are somethings to write in your weekly logs:
 * Identify (name, URL, sections, etc.) at least one tutorial that you did, and respond to the following.
 * Instances where you achieved clarity, i.e. understood something or felt pieces of knowledge falling into place towards a greater understanding.
 * Instances where you did NOT achieve clarity and why.
 What can you do to aid your understanding?